Plessu/Tools/Wiki/ReadMe.md

 Update Links - Replace placeholder # links with actual pages Adjust Sections - Add/remove sections as needed

+Usage:
+You can now tell me: "Generate a wikipage for the folloing code: #your code

 Wiki MAin:
 -----------